Oxbian/Discord-No-Nitro-Emoji/README.md

 To use this extension, just click on the emojis you want in the chat or discord emojis menu and paste the link in the chat.

 **Be careful, discord only render the picture if the link is lonely in a message**
+*Tips: You can use markdown image to include your emoji in your message*

 ## Installing

+The zip discord-no-nitro-emoji file can be obtained from github releases or by packaging the extensions directly from the source code.

+### Firefox

 The addons can be installed from the page `about:debugging#/runtime/this-firefox`, then click on the button `Load Temporary Add-On`, and choose the discord-no-nitro-emoji zip file.

-The zip file can be obtained from github releases or by packaging the extensions directly from the source code.
+### Chrome / Chromium

+The addons can be installed from the page `chrome://extensions`, then click on the slider `Developer Mode` and click on the button `Load Unpack` and select the discord-no-nitro-emoji unzipped folder.

 ## Packaging

 For packaging the project, use this command: